First photo First photo in 3D First colour photo First colour photo in 3D

 In 1855 the photographer Samuel Finley Breese Morse (1791–1872) claimed that he had taken full-length portrait daguerreotypes of his daughter, and also photographs of her in groups with some of her young friends, in September or the beginning of October 1839.
 All that survives is a crude wood-engraving of a double portrait, reproduced in Root.

 This image of Dorothy Catherine Draper (1807–1901) is a copy of the earliest surviving photograph of a woman.
-John William Draper (1811–1882), professor of chemistry at the University of New York, built his own camera and made this portrait of his sister in early 1840 (notwithstanding the inscription), after a 65-second exposure.
+John William Draper (1811–1882), professor of chemistry at the University of New York, built his own camera and made this portrait of his sister in June 1840 (notwithstanding the inscription), after a 65-second exposure.
 The image is from the Westchester Archives.

 The original daguerreotype is now held by the Spencer Museum of Art, in Lawrence, Kansas, on indefinite loan from the Kansas State Historical Society.
 An image of the daguerreotype itself (dated to 1840 by the Museum) may be found here; this graphically shows the damage caused by an attempt at cleaning it in 1934, described here.
 That said, it appears that the damaged daguerreotype itself was a copy, and at least three other daguerreian copies are now known.
 (McManus—Famous)